 Introduces basic issues in information science, including the nature of information, information policy, knowledge organization, information services, and the relationships between information technologies and society.

 INFOST 210x—Information Resources for Research*

 Introduction to research processes necessary for effective, college-level, library research.
-Emphasizes analysis of research questions, development of search strategies, and critical evaluation of materials. *This competency set is not required for students admitted to the program June 2018 or later.
+Emphasizes analysis of research questions, development of search strategies, and critical evaluation of materials. *This is not required for students admitted to the program June 2018 or later.